nabil-alsaadi/auth-app/README.md

   ```sh
   git clone https://github.com/nabil-alsaadi/auth-app.git
   ```
-2. **go to auth-app-backend and install NPM packages
+2. **Go to auth-app-backend and install NPM packages**
 ```sh
   cd auth-app/auth-app-backend
   npm install
   ```
-4. **Run the Development Server
+4. **Run the Development Server**
 ```sh
    npm run start
    ```
-6. ** in other terminal go to auth-app-frontend and install NPM packages
+6. **In other terminal go to auth-app-frontend and install NPM packages**
 ```sh
   cd auth-app/auth-app-frontend
   npm install
   ```
-7. **start the frontend
+7. **Start the frontend**
 ```sh
    npm run start
    ```

+## API Documentation

+The backend API provides the following endpoints:

+- POST /auth/register: Register a new user.
+- POST /auth/login: Authenticate a user and return a JWT token.
+- GET /users/profile: Retrieve user profile information (protected route).
+- GET / : Retrieve hello world (protected route).

+For more detailed API documentation, refer to the API docs included in the backend directory.

+## Logging

+The application uses Winston for logging, providing robust logging capabilities with different levels and transports for debugging and monitoring.

+- Console: Log output to the console for easy development debugging.
+- File: Log error and combined logs to files for persistence.